maciejsmolka/solvergater/README.md

 is computed using an external application, e.g. an adaptive finite-element PDE solver, that gets its input from the command line and writes its output to a number of files.
-The `solvergater` package provides a simple gateway to such external apps.
+The `solvergater` package provides a simple R gateway to such external apps.

 ## Installation